jiachenyee/IDAssignment2/README.md

   - Location: {TOP}
       - Home Page, Product Page, Category Page, Cart Page, Checkout/Payment Page
   - Purpose:
-      - This feature allows for easier navigation throughout the website to look for desired products, shortening the process of searching.
+      - To allow for easier navigation throughout the website to look for desired products, shortening the process of searching individual category.
   - Description:
       - Type in any keyword - "Choco", "Baking", "Tea" - and hit the "Enter" button.
       - If there is/are result(s), it will be displayed as rectangular card format with the product image, name and description.